 HUMAN STUDIES- Fluoride's Impact on the Developing Brain (Fetuses/Infants):

 "The effects of excessive fluoride intake during pregnancy on neonatal neurobehavioural development and the neurodevelopment toxicity of fluoride were evaluated.
 Ninety-one normal neonates delivered at the department of obstetrics and gynecology in five hospitals of Zhaozhou County, Heilongjiang province, China were randomly selected from December 2002 to January 2003.
 The subjects were divided into two groups (high fluoride and control) based on the fluoride content in the drinking water of pregnant women.
 The results showed that the urinary fluoride levels of mothers from the high fluoride group were higher than those of the control group.
 There were significant differences in the neonatal behavioral neurological assessment score and neonatal behavioral score between the subjects in endemic areas and the control group.
-There were also significant differences in the non-biological visual orientation reaction and biological visual and auditory orientation reaction between the two groups.
+There were also significant differences in the non-biological visual orientation reactions and biological visual and auditory orientation reactions between the two groups.
 It is concluded that fluoride is toxic to neurodevelopment.
 Excessive fluoride intake during pregnancy can cause adverse effects on neonatal neurobehavioural development."
 SOURCE: Li J, Yao L, Shao Q-L. (2004).
 Effects of high-fluoride on neonatal neurobehavioural development.
 Chinese Journal of Endemiology 23:464-465.

 "The levels of neurotransmitters and receptors in brain tissue of aborted fetuses from areas of endemic fluorosis were tested.
-The results showed that in 10 subjects from a high fluoride area ranging in age from 5 to 7 months, the levels of norepinephrine, 5-hydroxyltryptamine, and α1-receptor were lower and the level of epinephrine higher as compared with levels seen in the control fetuses from a non-fluorosis endemic area; each of these results was statistically significant (P<0.05).
+The results showed that in 10 subjects from a high fluoride area ranging in age from 5 to 7 months, the levels of norepinephrine, 5-hydroxytryptamine, and α1-receptor were lower and the level of epinephrine higher as compared with levels seen in the control fetuses from a non-fluorosis endemic area; each of these results was statistically significant (P<0.05).
 Other monoamine neurotransmitters and metabolic products, such as dopamine, 5-hydroxy-indole acetic acid, and 3,4-dihydroxybenzoic acid showed no significant differences (P>0.05).
 The results suggest that the accumulation of fluoride in the brain tissue can disrupt the synthesis of certain neurotransmitters and receptors in nerve cells, leading to neural dysplasia or other damage."
 SOURCE: Yu Y, et al. (1996).
-Changes in neurotransmitters and their receptors in human foetal brain from an endemic fluorosis area.
+Changes in neurotransmitters and their receptors in the human fetal brain from an endemic fluorosis area.
 Chinese Journal of Endemiology 15:257-259.

-"Fluoride can pass through the blood-brain barrier and accumulate in brain tissue, thus in our study the brain tissue of the fetuses from the fluoride endemic area showed higher fluoride levels than the control.
+"Fluoride can pass through the blood-brain barrier and accumulate in brain tissue, thus in our study, the brain tissue of the fetuses from the fluoride endemic area showed higher fluoride levels than the control.
 The mechanisms involved are not yet clear.
-Besides increased amounts of fluoride, the brain tissue of the endemic subjects also showed nerve cells with swollen mitochondria, expanded granular endoplasmic reticula, grouping of the chromatin, damage to the nuclear envelope, a lower number of synapses, fewer mitochondria, microtubules, and vesicles within the synapses, and damage to the synaptic membrane.
+Besides increased amounts of fluoride, the brain tissue of the endemic subjects also showed nerve cells with swollen mitochondria, expanded granular endoplasmic reticula, the grouping of the chromatin, damage to the nuclear envelope, a lower number of synapses, fewer mitochondria, microtubules, and vesicles within the synapses, and damage to the synaptic membrane.
 These changes indicate that fluoride can retard the growth and division of cells in the cerebral cortex.
 Fewer mitochondria, microtubules, and vesicles within the synapses could lead to fewer connections between neurons and abnormal synaptic function, influencing the intellectual development after birth.
 These questions await further research."
 SOURCE: Han H, et al. (1989).
-The effects of fluorine on human fetus.
+The effects of fluoride on the human fetus.
 Chinese Journal of Control of Endemic Diseases 4:136-138.